 As recommended by the American Academy of Pediatrics, preserve offline experiences9 and as much as possible encourage kids to spend time outdoors.
 Spending more time outside decreases the risk of new myopia onset in children by 50%.10, 11 Here’s a checklist of simple outdoor activities that you can print and hang on the refrigerator or wall.

-If you have additional tools that have worked well in your own home, please let us know and we’ll include them in the list.
+If you have additional tools that have worked well to establish healthy digital device habits in your own home, please let us know and we’ll include them in the list.